-This is the best vegan blueberry oatmeal pancake mix that is naturally gluten-free and easy to make.
-Sweetened naturally by bananas and juicy blueberries, these vegan oatmeal pancakes make the best healthy breakfast.
+These are the best vegan blueberry oatmeal pancakes that are naturally gluten-free and so easy to make. naturally SWEETENED with bananas and juicy blueberries, these vegan oatmeal pancakes make the best healthy breakfast.

 These amazing blueberry oatmeal pancakes are fluffy, loaded with nutrients, and made with just a few simple ingredients you probably already have in your pantry.

-And all you need is ONE blender, one pan.
+And all you need is one blender and one pan.
 That’s all!

 Gluten-free rolled oats are one of my favorite pantry staples.
-A few of recipes that feature oats as the star ingredient you may also love:
+Here are three other recipes that feature oats as the star ingredient:

 - Healthy Pumpkin Oatmeal Breakfast Bars

-Blueberry season almost over.
-But my love for blueberry everything isn’t ending.
+Blueberry season is almost over.
+But my love for everything blueberry isn’t ending.

-This vegan blueberry oatmeal pancake recipe would be great to make a pancake bar and please everyone’s taste buds.
+This vegan oatmeal pancake recipe with blueberries would make a great pancake bar that would please everyone’s taste buds.

 I used gluten-free oats as a substitution for white flour in this recipe.

 Additionally, I replaced eggs with flax eggs which makes these protein pancakes vegan, and gluten-free.
-Oat flour is also a great source of fiber, healthy carbs, and keep you full longer.
+Oat flour is also a great source of fiber and healthy carbs, that keep you full longer.

-Then I incorporated ripe bananas used in this recipe which adds the perfect amount of sweetness so no added sugars or sweeteners are required.
+Then I incorporated ripe bananas in this recipe, which adds the perfect amount of sweetness so no added sugars or sweeteners are required.

 Even better?
 Bananas are full of vitamins and minerals that are beneficial to our health.

-Additionally, of course, there are the juicy Blueberries which are also one of the most nutritious fruits I can think of.
+Additionally, of course, there are juicy blueberries which are also one of the most nutritious berries I can think of.

 They are bursting with antioxidants that aid in cancer prevention, anti-aging and are great for brain health.